Achsuthan/money_manager_backend/readme.md

 The JAR file required to run this project
 - Java JSON: Is used to convert the data in to JSON format when returning API response and Getting the body object [JAR](http://www.java2s.com/Code/Jar/j/Downloadjavajsonjar.htm)
-- MySQl Connector: Is required to connect the MySql with Java [JAR](https://dev.mysql.com/downloads/connector/j)
+- MySQL Connector: Is required to connect the MySql with Java [JAR](https://dev.mysql.com/downloads/connector/j)
-- Mail: Is used to send the email to the user [JAR](https://static.javatpoint.com/src/mail/mailactivation.zip)
+- Mail: This Is used to send the email to the users for the specific activites such as (Successfull registration, Friend invitation, Friend request accept, Invitation to join to the system and be as a friend to invitee) [JAR](https://static.javatpoint.com/src/mail/mailactivation.zip)

 To run this project given list are requied